 Response to NIST Draft “AI Risk Management Framework: Generative AI Profile”.
 METR.
 2024.

 AI deception: A survey of examples, risks, and potential solutions.
-Patterns.
 Featured in The Guardian and MIT Technology Review.
-2024.
+Patterns, 2024.

 Inverse Design of Nanophotonic Structures Using a Hybrid Dimensionality Reduction Technique.
 Frontiers in Optics.
 2020.